 Qeshm Island

-Top 4 Iran less-known places to visit
+Top 4 Iran Less-known Places to Visit

-There are hundreds of wonderful places, some of which are well known to all visiting tourists, but there are a few rather less-known places to visit in Iran.
-I will introduce four of these off the beaten path places I have loved visiting in Iran.
+There are hundreds of wonderful places, some of which are well-known to all visiting tourists, but there are a few rather less-known places to visit in Iran.
+I will introduce four of these off-the-beaten-path places I have loved visiting in Iran.

 Qeshm Island

 The largest Persian Gulf island does not make part of the standard Iran tour most tourists follow – but nevertheless is among the most interesting places for those who can stay for more than one week in the country.
-Located in the Hormuz Strait, close to Bandar Abbas port, the island offers several unique amazing spots as well as the possibility of practicing sports, snorkeling and diving, watching turtles and dolphins – or simply relaxing on its warm beaches.
+Located in the Hormuz Strait, close to Bandar Abbas port, the island offers several unique amazing spots as well as the possibility of practicing sports, snorkeling, diving, watching turtles and dolphins – or simply relaxing on its warm beaches.

-Its main wonders include the unique geological natural wonder Stars Valley, Mangrove Forest to visit by small boat, and a huge colorful salt cave.
+Its main wonders include the unique geological natural wonder Stars Valley, Mangrove Forest to visit by small boat and a huge colorful salt cave.
 You can stay in traditional Hormuzi guesthouses, try local fish-based food and you definitely will meet many lovely camels, a frequent sight on this island, and in some parts of the Deep South of Iran.
-In the main city, also called Qeshm, is located an old Portuguese fort – in fact, Portugal controlled the Strait of Hormuz for more than 100 years and a couple of their castles survived until our days.

-Curiously Qeshm, as well as smaller and more luxury-oriented Island of Kish island, enjoys a kind of tax-free regime, hence it is a destination of shopping trips for many Iranians.
+Curiously Qeshm, as well as the smaller and more luxury-oriented Island of Kish island, enjoys a kind of tax-free regime, hence it is a destination of shopping trips for many Iranians.

 Definitely not a place to go during very hot summers, Qeshm will charm you from early fall to late spring.
 You can arrive by fast ferries or by place.
 Once there, you can visit nearby Hormuz and Hendan islands, too.